Alluxio/alluxio/docs/en/compute/Spark.md

 > double.saveAsTextFile("alluxio://master_hostname_1:19998;master_hostname_2:19998;master_hostname_3:19998/Output")
 ```

-> Note that you must use semicolons rather than commas to separate different Alluxio master or Zookeeper addresses to
+> Note that you must use semicolons rather than commas to separate different addresses to
 refer a URI of Alluxio in HA mode in Spark.
 Otherwise, the URI will be considered invalid by Spark.
-Please refer to the instructions in [HDFS API to connect to Alluxio with high
-availability]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}#configure-alluxio-clients-for-ha).
+Please refer to the instructions in [HA authority]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}#ha-authority).

 ### Cache RDD into Alluxio